$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: The operads hLie2 and Eilh2

-Here, $|\beta|$ is shorthand for $|t^\beta|$, the degree of $t^\beta$ in $V$. \end{definition} In the case of Lie algebras and $L_\infty$-algebras, the (homotopy) Jacobi relations are equivalent to a nilquadratic differential in the corresponding Chevalley--Eilenberg algebra, and this is also the case here: \begin{proposition} The equation $Q^2=0$ for the differential of the Chevalley--Eilenberg algebra of an $\opEilh$-algebra that is of the form~\eqref{eq:Q_hLie} is equivalent to the relations~\eqref{eq:hLie-relations}. \end{proposition} \begin{proof} The proof is again a straightforward but tedious verification of the axioms, which is better left to a computer algebra program. \end{proof}
+In the case of Lie algebras and $L_\infty$-algebras, the (homotopy) Jacobi relations are equivalent to a nilquadratic differential in the corresponding Chevalley--Eilenberg algebra, and this is also the case here: \begin{proposition} The equation $Q^2=0$ for the differential of the Chevalley--Eilenberg algebra of an $\ophLie_2$-algebra $\frE$ is equivalent to the relations~\eqref{eq:hLie-relations} for $\frE$. \end{proposition} \begin{proof} Using \ref{thm:restriction}, the proof is a straightforward computation starting from equation~\eqref{eq:Q_hLie} and applying $Q$ once more. \end{proof}